coop-code/lets-do-it-app/README.md

 The interacation between APP and API is already set.
 There's no need to open the source code to configure it.

 If you have any issue or comment, you can contact the [developers](https://github.com/coop-code/lets-do-it-app/graphs/contributors) or register and [issue](https://github.com/coop-code/lets-do-it-app/issues) anytime.
 Feedback is very important to us.

+Feel free to use the APP the way you like!

 ## Additional Information